yusinto/ld-redux/README.md

     };
     ```

-4. Finally in your component, your feature flags are available from props in camelCase!:
+4. Finally in your component, your feature flags are available from props in camelCase:

     ```javascript
     import React, {Component} from 'react';